Dwight D. Eisenhower: Relations with Congress

 Eisenhower had a Republican Congress for only his first two years in office; in the Senate, Republicans held the majority by a one-vote margin.
-Despite being Eisenhower's political opponent for the 1952 Republican presidential nomination, Senator Majority Leader Robert A. Taft assisted Eisenhower a great deal by promoting the President's proposals among the "Old Guard" Republican Senators.
+Despite being Eisenhower's political opponent for the 1952 Republican presidential nomination, Senate Majority Leader Robert A. Taft assisted Eisenhower a great deal by promoting the President's proposals among the "Old Guard" Republican Senators.
 Taft's death in July 1953—six months into Eisenhower's presidency—affected Eisenhower both personally and professionally.
 The President noted he had lost "a dear friend" with Taft's passing.
 Eisenhower disliked Taft's successor as Majority Leader, Senator William Knowland, and the relationship between the two men led to tension between the Senate and the White House.

 This prevented Eisenhower from openly condemning Joseph McCarthy's highly criticized methods against communism.
 To facilitate relations with Congress, Eisenhower decided to ignore McCarthy's controversies and thereby deprive them of more energy from the involvement of the White House.
 This position drew criticism from a number of corners.
 In late 1953, McCarthy declared on national television that the employment of communists within the government was a menace and would be a pivotal issue in the 1954 Senate elections.
 Eisenhower was urged to respond directly and specify the various measures he had taken to purge the government of communists.

-Among Eisenhower's objectives in not directly confronting McCarthy was to prevent McCarthy from dragging the Atomic Energy Commission (AEC) into McCarthy's witchhunt, which might interfere with the AEC's work on hydrogen bombs and other weapons programs.
+Among Eisenhower's objectives in not directly confronting McCarthy was to prevent him from subjecting the Atomic Energy Commission (AEC) to his investigations, which might interfere with the AEC's work on hydrogen bombs and other weapons programs.
 In December 1953, Eisenhower learned that nuclear scientist J. Robert Oppenheimer had been accused of being a spy for the Soviet Union.
 Although Eisenhower never really believed these allegations, in January 1954 he ordered that "a blank wall" be placed between Oppenheimer and all defense-related activities.
 The Oppenheimer security hearing later that year resulted in the physicist losing his security clearance.
 The matter was controversial at the time and remained so in later years, with Oppenheimer achieving a certain martyrdom.
 The case would reflect poorly on Eisenhower, but the president had never examined it in any detail and had instead relied excessively upon the advice of his subordinates, especially that of AEC chairman Lewis Strauss.
 Eisenhower later suffered a major political defeat when his nomination of Strauss to be Secretary of Commerce was defeated in the Senate in 1959, in part due to Strauss's role in the Oppenheimer matter.